 Neal A. Potischman

 Mr. Potischman is a partner in Davis Polk’s Litigation Department, practicing in the Menlo Park office.
 He has represented individuals and institutions in a variety of civil, regulatory and criminal matters.
 He has participated in and helped prepare multiple cases for trial, including by cross-examining a number of fact and expert witnesses.
 He also has represented a number of witnesses in testimony before the Securities and Exchange Commission.
-His practice focuses on securities and acquisition-related litigation, antitrust and consumer fraud class actions, and regulatory matters (including relating to the Foreign Corrupt Practices Act).
+His practice focuses on securities litigation, antitrust and consumer fraud class actions, and regulatory matters (including relating to the Foreign Corrupt Practices Act).
 He regularly represents domestic and international technology companies, as well as their officers and directors, in high-stakes disputes and investigations.

 Mr. Potischman has extensive experience litigating class action and other high-stakes civil disputes, with a focus on securities class actions and litigation relating to mergers and acquisitions, complex antitrust matters and consumer fraud cases.